Howard Jones (British musician): 2000s

-On 20 September 2003, Jones played a 20th anniversary concert at the Shepherd's Bush Empire, London, commemorating the release of his first single.
-He was joined by Midge Ure and Nena, as well as his mime artist, Jed Hoile.
+On 20 September 2003, Jones played a 20th anniversary concert at the Shepherd's Bush Empire, West London, commemorating the release of his first single.
+He was joined by Ultravox's Midge Ure and Nena, as well as his mime artist, Jed Hoile.
 A recording of this concert was later released on DVD.
-Jones continued to tour and write new music, collaborating with Robbie Bronnimann to co-write and co-produce music for Sugababes, and Jones' own 2005 album Revolution of the Heart.
+Jones continued to tour and write new music, collaborating with Robbie Bronnimann to co-write and co-produce music for Sugababes, and Jones' own studio album Revolution of the Heart (2005).
 He toured playing gigs in the United States, Italy, Germany and Sweden and played a number of times at the Edinburgh Festival in 2006.
-The same year Jones provided a vocal for the song "Into the Dark" by Ferry Corsten for the latter's album, L.E.F.
-Jones also re-recorded "Things Can Only Get Better" in Simlish, the fictional language spoken by characters in Electronic Arts', The Sims 2.
-Jones was also featured on Katrina Carlson's cover of "No One Is to Blame", which entered the US Hot Adult Contemporary Tracks chart in 2007.
+The same year Jones provided a vocal for the song "Into the Dark" by Ferry Corsten for the latter's studio album, L.E.F.
+Jones was also featured on Katrina Carlson's cover version of "No One Is to Blame", which entered the US Hot Adult Contemporary Tracks chart in 2007.

 In October 2006, Jones released "Building Our Own Future" as a podsafe track, as one of several established artists looking to use podcasts as a new means of promoting their music and tours.
 The song debuted at number 1 on the PMC Top10 on 29 October 2006 and spent four weeks at the top of the chart.
-Howard's track "Revolution of the Heart" spent five weeks at number 1 on the PMC Top10 during 2007 and finished the year as the number 2 song in their annual countdown.
+Jones' track "Revolution of the Heart" spent five weeks at number 1 on the PMC Top10 during 2007 and finished the year as the number 2 song in their annual countdown.